-Commodity Team Compliance Leads form a link between the Compliance Lead and price assessment and price determination operations in individual commodity areas.
-They are therefore somewhat specialised in commodity groups.
+Commodity Team Compliance Leads form a link between the Compliance department and price assessment, and price determination operations in individual commodity areas.
 Governance and compliance roles are within defined commodity areas and are primarily to:

-- Hold operational responsibility for ensuring logs (Market Interaction and Benchmark Determination where these are employed or where price determination information is otherwise stored) are accurate, complete and updated in a timely fashion within their identified commodity area/s; - Report upwards, periodically or as required, on non-compliance with logging requirements, complaints or other issues; - Periodically review and recommend to the Compliance Lead any necessary changes to price definitions or methodologies, and implements any agreed changes; - With Editors (see below), survey market to test relevance of price, adequacy of methodology and ensure price based on active market; - Document price definitions and methodologies; - Manage market consultation operations or delegate this to Editors.
+- Hold operational responsibility for ensuring logs (Market Interaction and Benchmark Determination where these are employed or where price determination information is otherwise stored) are accurate, complete and updated in a timely fashion within their identified commodity area/s; - Report upwards, periodically or as required, on non-compliance with logging requirements, complaints or other issues; - Periodically review and recommend to the Compliance department any necessary changes to price definitions or methodologies, and implements any agreed changes; - With Editors (see below), survey the market to test the relevance of price, and adequacy of methodology and ensure price based on active market; - Document price definitions and methodologies; - Manage market consultation operations or delegate this to Editors.